Outdoor in Fort Scott

 Gunn Park

-Gunn Park is a beautiful 155 acre park has seven shelter houses, two lakes for fishing and multiple playground areas!
+Gunn Park, the state’s largest municipal park is a beautiful 155-acre recreation area that features seven shelter houses, two lakes for fishing and multiple playground areas!

 Camping Sites